 Located in North Williamsburg, you won’t miss the stately façade of this 13-story residential building.
 Made up of one and two-bedroom apartments and duplexes with private terraces, 538 union promises the urban lifestyle with modern conveniences.
 Oversize windows with panoramic Manhattan views, not to mention nearby McCarren Park and public transit options, make this address desirable.
 One bedroom units start in the $800,000 range while two-bedrooms are priced well over $1 million.

 In the heart of Brooklyn’s Boerum Hill neighborhood, you’ll find this new townhouse-inspired upscale development.
 Complete with the usual features such as a fitness center, storage, and indoor parking, The Boerum is the epitome of Brooklyn luxury living.
-The 15th floor amenity suite sets this building apart from others with its three terraces, lawn, media room, lounge, and library.
-High-end fixtures and finishes as well as a strict attention to detail add to 265 State Street’s appeal.
+The 15th-floor amenity suite sets this building apart from others with its three terraces, lawn, media room, lounge, and library.
+High-end fixtures and finishes, as well as strict attention to detail, add to 265 State Street’s appeal.
 Prices range from about $900,000 for a one-bedroom up to $4 million for a four-bedroom residence.